 The Faith Always Wins Foundation stands on three pillars; Kindness, Faith, and Healing.
 It is clear how my life experiences led me to all three pillars.
 I learned, from my childhood experiences in my parents’ medical practice how important their team members were to them and to their patients.
 I innately knew as the CEO of a growing wealth management firm that if our team members were happy, healthy, feeling valued, and cared for…our clients would undoubtedly feel the same.

 In a 2015 video produced by Sarah Haralson (Fortune), Geoff Colvin, author of “Talent is Overrated: What Really Separates World-class Performers From Everybody Else” and Senior Editor at Large for Fortune Magazine, states “Human capital is the most important asset in every kind of company no matter the industry it is in.”

 My parents knew this in 1980 and I am thankful they passed it on to me.

-When problems arise in your work place, take a look at your human capital…in case you have any confusion on what this is, it is the humans working with you.
+When problems arise in your workplace, take a look at your human capital…in case you have any confusion on what this is, it is the humans working with you.
 Is your human capital healthy, have they been provided an opportunity to heal from life’s dynamics?
-Are they being listened too, being truly cared for with heart-based care?
+Are they being listened to, being truly cared for with heart-based care?